RingerInteractive/Ringer-wiki/docs/mobile-interation/Android.md

 ### Step 3
-Now add below line in your project level build
+Now add the following line to your project level build

 ```
 	allprojects {